Knerten0815/masters-thesis/content/methodology.typ

 Similarity maps are heat maps highlighting atomic similarity relationships between two compounds as described in @simmaps_ch and  @simmaps_cite.
 This chapter introduces Stacked Similarity Maps (SSM), that visually emphasize the atomic similarity relationships within a group of compounds of arbitrary size.
 The following sections describe the Stacked Group Similarity (SGS) metric and Consistency Score (CS), that will be used in @results in the quantitative analysis of the Stacked Similarity Map visualization technique.
-Finally, the practical implementation is described in @implementation.
+//Finally, the practical implementation is described in @implementation.

 == Stacked Similarity Maps <ssm>
-#TODO[Würde wie bei den Metriken kurz erwähnen, wozu die SSMs sind.]
+// #TODO[Würde wie bei den Metriken kurz erwähnen, wozu die SSMs sind.]
 For a group of $n$ compounds ${C_1, C_2, ..., C_n}$, the pairwise atomic similarity weights between compounds $i$ and $j$ for atom $k$ are calculated as $w_(i,j)^((k))$, as described in @simmaps_ch, and stored in a matrix of weight vectors, where the diagonal is left empty (see @f_algo).

 #figure(